 Tatjana Maria vs. Liudmila Samsonova: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

-Liudmila Samsonova (No. 17) will face Tatjana Maria (No. 48) in the Round of 32 of the WTA Tokyo, Japan Women Singles 2023 on Sunday, September 24.
+Tatjana Maria (No. 48 ranking) will face Liudmila Samsonova (No. 17) in the Round of 32 of the WTA Tokyo, Japan Women Singles 2023 on Monday, September 25.

+Samsonova is favored (-350) in this matchup, compared to the underdog Maria, who is +240.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!